pyx-project/pyx/manual/graphics.rst

                      path.lineto(1, 1), path.lineto(1, 0),
                      path.lineto(0, 0))

-However, as one can see in the lower left corner of Fig. :ref:`fig:rects`\ b, the rectangle is still incomplete.
+However, as one can see in the lower left corner of Fig. :ref:`fig_rects`\ b, the rectangle is still incomplete.
 It needs to be closed, which can  be done explicitly by using for the last straight line of the rectangle (from the point :math:`(0, 1)` back to the origin at :math:`(0, 0)`) the :class:`closepath`